salihanmridha/ip-management/README.md

 #### Backend Installation
 - RUN `docker-compose exec backend cp .env.example .env` OR `docker exec ip-management-backend cp .env.example .env`
 - RUN `docker-compose exec backend composer install` OR `docker exec ip-management-backend composer install`
+- - Due to swagger api documentation package it may ask for your personal access token.
+If asking you need to provide your [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+- RUN `docker-compose exec backend chmod -R 777 /var/www/html/bootstrap`
+- RUN `docker-compose exec backend chmod -R 777 /var/www/html/storage`
 - RUN `docker-compose exec backend php artisan key:generate` OR `docker exec ip-management-backend php artisan key:generate`
 - RUN `docker-compose exec backend php artisan migrate --seed` OR `docker exec ip-management-backend php artisan migrate --seed`
 - These commands will create the containers and install the project and run all necessary commands like: composer install, migration, seeder etc.
 - If you want to run the applications in different port then please update docker-compose.yml, backend/Dockerfile, nginx/default.conf files accordingly.
-And you might also need to update .env file, if your application not  running on http://localhost
+And you might also need to update .env file, if your application not  running on http://localhost:8017
 - Now Ready to go.
-Go to browser and run the application with http://localhost/api/documentation.
+Go to browser and run the application with http://localhost:8017/api/documentation.
 This will take youl to api documentation.

 #### Frontend Installation
 - RUN `docker-compose exec frontend sh -c "cd /app/ip-management && npm install"`
 - RUN `docker-compose exec frontend sh -c "cd /app/ip-management && npm start"`
-- These commands will install necessary dependency of react application and will start the application which you can visit with http://localhost:3000 domain.
+- These commands will install necessary dependency of React application and will start the application which you can visit with http://localhost:3017 domain.
 - If you want to run the applications in different port then please update docker-compose.yml (frontend environment varriable), frontend/Dockerfile, files accordingly.

 ## How to use the application